pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :returns: zero if successfull, ``-1`` if not a PDF.

+   .. method:: showPDFpage(rect, docsrc, pno = 0, keep_proportions = True, overlay = True)

+      PDF only: Display the image of another's PDF page.

+      :arg rect: where to place the image.
+      :type rect: :ref:`Rect`

+      :arg docsrc: source PDF document containing the page.
+Must be a different document, but may be the same file.
+      :type docsrc: :ref:`Document`

+      :arg int pno: page number (0-based).

+      :arg bool keep_proportions: control whether to scale width and height synchronously (default).

+      :arg bool overlay: put image in foreground (default) or background.

+      :returns: zero if successful.

+      .. note:: This is a multi-purpose method.
+For instance, it can be used to create "2-up" / "4-up" versions of existing PDF files (see the examples directory of our home page).
+Or use it to include PDF-based vector images.

    .. method:: newShape()

       PDF only: Create a new :ref:`Shape` object for the page.

       :rtype: :ref:`Shape`
       :returns: a new :ref:`Shape` to use for compound drawings.
 See description there.

-   .. method:: setRotation(rot)

-      PDF only: Sets the rotation of the page.

-      :arg int rot: An integer specifying the required rotation in degrees.
-Should be a (positive or negative) multiple of 90.

-      :returns: zero if successfull, ``-1`` if not a PDF.

    .. method:: searchFor(text, hit_max = 16)